Feneric/doxypypy/README.md

 thus can supply Doxygen tags marking namespaces on every function and class.
 This addresses the issue of Doxygen merging inner functions' documentation with the documentation of the parent.

+Python class members whose names begin with a double-underscore are mangled and kept private by the language.
+Doxygen does not understand this natively yet, so this filter additionally provides Doxygen tags to label such variables as private.

 Python frequently embeds doctests within docstrings.
 This filter makes it trivial to mark off such sections of the docstring so they get displayed as